 You may be surprised to learn that large farms are not the biggest crop producers in North America – they are only the largest producers in South America (50%-80% of all crops produced) and in Australia and New Zealand (80%-90% of all crops produced).
 In North America, about 80%-90% of the production of most types of crops (vegetables, sugar crops, roots and tubers, pulses, oil crops, fruit, and cereal grains) is split about equally between medium-sized and large farms.
 Small farms produce the rest, leaning a bit more toward fruits, vegetables, and roots and tubers in North America.

-In sub-Saharan Africa, Southeast Asia, South Asia, and China, the pattern is reversed, with small farms producing about 75% of all crops.
+In sub-Saharan Africa, Southeast Asia, South Asia, and China, the pattern is reversed, with small farms producing about 75 per cent of all crops.
 In Europe, West Asia, North Africa, and Central America, all sizes of farms contribute more equally to the total.

 Crop Diversity and Nutrition